What Is Dexedrine Used For?

-Though the effects may be similar, Dexedrine differs from some other commonly prescribed stimulant medications like Concerta and Ritalin as those are formulated with another drug called methylphenidate.
-Though different, both substances work as CNS stimulants and are prescribed for similar conditions 3.
+Though the effects may be similar, Dexedrine differs from some other commonly prescribed stimulant medications like Concerta and Ritalin, as these are formulated with another drug called methylphenidate.
+Though different, both substances work as CNS stimulants and are prescribed for similar conditions.3

 Dexedrine is available in extended-release capsules and is prescribed in doses from 5 mg to 60 mg that may be given at once or in divided doses in the case of narcolepsy.
-For those 6 and older using the substance for ADHD, dosing starts at 5 mg, with subsequent increases as needed until symptoms are controlled (with 40 mg being the suggested maximum dose) 1.People who use drugs tend to show signs of it in every aspect of their lives.
+For those aged 6 and older using the substance for ADHD, dosing starts at 5 mg, with subsequent increases as needed until symptoms are controlled (with 40 mg being the suggested maximum dose).1

-Although the substance has the ability to improve symptoms of ADHD and help manage narcolepsy, Dexedrine abuse can be very harmful to the user.
-In fact, its potential for harm is indicated by the drug’s status as a Schedule II controlled substance (as determined by the Drug Enforcement Administration), which means that while the drug has therapeutic benefits, it carries the risk of abuse 1.
+Although Dexedrine has the ability to improve symptoms of ADHD and help manage narcolepsy, Dexedrine abuse can be very harmful to the user.
+In fact, its potential for harm is indicated by the drug’s status as a Schedule II controlled substance (as determined by the Drug Enforcement Administration).
+This means that while Dexedrine has therapeutic benefits, it carries the potential for abuse.1

 - Taking more of the substance than directed.